 To find out where you stand:

-The PSAT is your first large-scale opportunity to test yourself against a global – not just Indian – cohort of students who will one day vie for the same seats as you will when they take the SAT.
+The PSAT is your first large-scale opportunity to test yourself against not just Indians but a global cohort of students who will one day vie for the same seats as you will when they take the SAT.
 Finding out your relative standing and strength vis-a-vis this competition gives you a clear idea of where you need to improve before your big SAT exam

 To assess your own skills: